eli1738/bowling_scores/README.md

 # bowling_scores
-I am using python in this underwhelming project(along with my bowling scores so far) I decided to make for fun for my bowling statistics.
+I am using python in this underwhelming project(along with my bowling scores so far).
+I decided to make for fun for my bowling statistics.
 I used basic pandas in this.
 You can find your all time bowling averages for various statistics, as well as the day.
 Copy my excel spreadsheet format so you don't have to change the codes.